delvinv/illumi-server/README.md

 - MySQL (database storage)

-API:
+# API:

-# Connect to Digital Civics wifi
+### !!Connect to Digital Civics wifi.
+None of this will work without it..!!

 ## Pi establishing connection with server: